 - If all you know of this album is the weirdly unnatural remix DCC did (on Analogue Productions vinyl too) this pressing will be nothing less than a revelation

 - 4 1/2 stars: “Nat King Cole’s collaborations with Gordon Jenkins rank among the finest from either artist or arranger.
 1957’s Love Is the Thing remains the epitome of the pair’s undeniable compatibility, and it topped the album charts for eight weeks.”

-Love Is The Thing has long been one of the best sounding Nat “King” Cole recordings we had auditioned over the years.
-With a large variety of copies to play, including some interesting “finds” among them, we now know it actually is The Best.
-We have never heard the man sound better than he does on the hottest copies of this very album.
+Love Is The Thing has always been one of the better Nat “King” Cole recordings we play.
+The music is sublime, and on the right copy the sound can be superb.
+Armed with a much larger variety of pressings to play, including some interesting “finds” among them, our recent shootout convinced us that it actually is The Best.
+We have never heard the man sound better than he does on the best copies of this very recording.

 One of the key elements we noticed on the best of the best was the quality of relaxation in Nat’s performance.
 He sings so effortlessly on the good sounding pressings.
 On some pressings that casual quality is not nearly as noticeable. (more…)